 Unsuccessful work trial

 In cases where the redeployee clearly does not meet the minimum standards required of the post despite appropriate support, training and reasonable adjustments, then the trial will be considered to have been unsuccessful.
-The recruiting manager will discuss this with the employee and they should also ensure they notify the HR Helpdesk/HR Reward team.
+The recruiting manager will discuss this with the employee and they should also ensure they notify the substantive manager.

-Where the employee meets the minimum standards required of the post, but decides against accepting a job offer, the case will either be referred back to the substantive line manager for consideration and where relevant, progressed to an appropriate hearing.
-Alternatively, if there is still time left within the period of redeployment, a further search for a suitable alternative post will be carried out.
+Where the employee meets the minimum standards required of the post, but decides against accepting a job offer, the case will be referred back to the substantive line manager for consideration and where relevant, progressed to an appropriate hearing.
+Alternatively, if there is still time left within the period of redeployment, the employee can continue to apply for suitable alternative posts.